 Just what to have for Christmas breakfast?
-Every year there is the Great Christmas Breakfast Debate and here is a listing of our favorite recipes.
+Every year there is the Great Christmas Breakfast Debate and here is a listing of this homeschool mom’s favorite recipes.

 When I was a kid, every Christmas morning my mom would make a huge batch of hot cocoa and a towering pile of buttered toast.
 And that was breakfast.
 Cocoa and toast.
 Simple, but I loved it.
 I still do.
 But when I got married, that was one of the first Christmas traditions to go out the window.
 See, my husband tolerates hot chocolate and considers toast an accompaniment to breakfast, not the main course.
 So, while a cup of hot cocoa and a couple slices of toast might do for an average Tuesday morning, it certainly wouldn’t do for Christmas breakfast.